If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 Now, let’s get started on the step-by-step bib embroidery tutorial!

-How to Mark a Bib for Embroidery
+1. Marking a Bib for Embroidery

 It’s important to mark where on your bib you want the center of your embroidery design to go.
 To mark darker bibs, I use a chalk wheel, and to mark lighter bibs, I use a water-soluble marking pen and ruler.

 To find the center of the bib, fold the bib in half and mark that area.
 Then, decide where along the vertical axis of the bib you want your design to go.
 You can center it or pick what you like best visually.
 It helps to print a template of your design from your embroidery software to help with lining up the design if you don’t want to center it vertically.

 Make long horizontal and vertical lines.
 These will help you line up the design with your hoop later.

 2. Hooping vs. Floating a Bib

 While I am a BIG fan of hooping anything I can in my embroidery hoop, bibs are one thing that I have better luck embroidering outside the hoop.
 The binding on the edge of the bibs makes hooping a little dicey.
 That’s why I prefer floating the bib.

 To float a bib, first, hoop your selected stabilizer in your embroidery hoop.
 (Read: how to hoop for embroidery if you need help!)